raphaelmansuy/tutorials/.prompts/00_mermaid.md

 - **Meaningful color use:** Apply colors purposefully (e.g., similar elements share colors; use contrasting colors for different elements).

 > **Tip:** Focus on clarity and simplicity to maximize the effectiveness of each diagram.

+Strictly follow ./prompts/01_mermaid_rules.md for the Mermaid syntax and structure.
+Ensure all diagrams are well-formed and adhere to the specified guidelines.